Quick Tips: Healthy Pregnancy HabitsSkip to the navigation

 See your doctor or midwife regularly

-Visit your doctor or midwife as soon as you suspect you are pregnant.
+- Visit your doctor or midwife as soon as you suspect you are pregnant.

-Keep regular appointments for prenatal checkups and care.
+- Keep regular appointments for prenatal checkups and care.

-Get treatment for all infections.
+- Get treatment for all infections.
 If you have signs of an infection during pregnancy, such as fever or unusual vaginal discharge, call your doctor or midwife.

 Eat a balanced diet

-Eat a balanced diet.
+- Eat a balanced diet.
 Remember that your nutritional needs increase during pregnancy.
 Eat from each food group—grains, vegetables, fruits, milk, and meat and other proteins, including beans.
 If you are not sure about what or how much to eat, talk with your doctor or midwife.

-Get enough folic acid.
+- Get enough folic acid.
 Women who are planning to become pregnant or who already are pregnant should take daily vitamin supplements containing 0.4 mg to 0.8 mg (400 mcg to 800 mcg) of folic acid.
 It's also found in fortified cereals, orange juice, spinach, and broccoli.

-Women who have uncomplicated pregnancies are encouraged to get regular aerobic and strength-conditioning exercise.
+- Women who have uncomplicated pregnancies are encouraged to get regular aerobic and strength-conditioning exercise.
 Swimming, walking, and arm exercises are the safest activities.

-Don't exercise if you are not feeling well or if the weather is very hot.
+- Don't exercise if you are not feeling well or if the weather is very hot.
 Do not participate in dangerous sports like horseback riding or motorcycle riding, waterskiing, or scuba diving.

 Get plenty of rest

 - Go to bed earlier than usual and get up later, if possible.
 Take naps, unless napping makes you sleepless at night.
 If you can't sleep, try reading, writing a letter, or doing another quiet and restful activity.

-Put your feet up and rest as often as you can during the day.
+- Put your feet up and rest as often as you can during the day.
 Share housework and other duties with your partner whenever possible.

 - As your pregnancy advances, it is best to lie on your left side.
 Placing a small pillow under your belly for support may increase your comfort.
 Have your partner roll another pillow in the small of your back.
 A third small pillow can be placed between your knees.

 Think twice about medicines

-Talk to your doctor or midwife about medicines that you use, including nonprescription medicines.
+- Talk to your doctor or midwife about medicines that you use, including nonprescription medicines.
 Some medicines have been linked to birth defects.

-If you have any long-term illnesses (such as diabetes or problems with your thyroid) and take prescription medicines, talk with your doctor or midwife about what you need to do for a healthy pregnancy.
+- If you have any long-term illnesses (such as diabetes or problems with your thyroid) and take prescription medicines, talk with your doctor or midwife about what you need to do for a healthy pregnancy.

 Stay away from harmful substances

-Do not smoke.
+- Do not smoke.
 Smoking increases the risk of low birth weight and fetal death.
 If you smoke, talk with your doctor about ways to quit.

-Don't drink alcohol.
+- Don't drink alcohol.
 No amount of alcohol is safe during pregnancy.

-Avoid certain chemicals (organic solvents) such as paints, varnishes, hair dyes, and glue.
+- Avoid certain chemicals (organic solvents) such as paints, varnishes, hair dyes, and glue.

 Think safety first

-Take care to avoid falling.
-Unstable joints, your expanding belly, and your altered center of gravity can make you more unstable on your feet.
+- Take care to avoid falling.
+Unstable joints, your expanding belly, and your altered center of gravity can make you more likely to fall.
 Some activities, such as bicycling or in-line skating, can increase your risk of falling.